Ulysses S. Grant: Third term attempt

-Politically conservative, Grant was supported by the Stalwarts who, led by Grant's old political ally Roscoe Conkling, saw Grant's renewed popularity as an opportunity, and sought to nominate him for the presidency in 1880.
-Opponents called it a violation of the unofficial two-term rule in use since George Washington.
-Grant said nothing publicly but wanted the job and encouraged his men.
+Politically conservative, Grant was supported by the Stalwarts who, led by his old political ally Roscoe Conkling, saw Grant's renewed popularity as an opportunity, and sought to nominate him for the presidency in 1880.
+Opponents called it a violation of the unofficial two-term rule in use since the time of George Washington.
+Grant said nothing publicly, but sought the job and encouraged his men.
 Washburne urged him to run; Grant demurred.
 Even so, Conkling and John A. Logan began to organize delegates in Grant's favor.
 When the convention convened in Chicago in June, more delegates were pledged to Grant than to any other candidate, but he was still short of a majority vote.

 At the convention, Conkling nominated Grant with an eloquent speech, the most famous line being "When asked which state he hails from, our sole reply shall be, he hails from Appomattox and its famous apple tree."
 With 378 votes needed for the nomination, the first ballot had Grant at 304, Blaine at 284, Sherman at 93, and the rest to minor candidates.
 After thirty-six ballots, Blaine's delegates combined with those of other candidates to nominate a compromise candidate: James A. Garfield.
 A procedural motion made the vote unanimous for Garfield.
 Grant gave speeches for Garfield but declined to criticize the Democratic nominee, Winfield Scott Hancock, a general who had served under him.
 Garfield won the election.
 Grant gave Garfield his public support and pushed him to include Stalwarts in his administration.
 On July 2, 1881, Garfield was shot by an assassin and died on September 19.
-On learning of Garfield's death from a reporter, Grant wept.
+On learning from a reporter that Garfield was dead, Grant wept.